octobercms/docs/3.x/extend/database/query.md

 }
 ```

-#### Retrieving a single row / column from a table

 If you just need to retrieve a single row from the database table, you may use the `first` method.
-This method will return a single `stdClass` object:
+This method will return a single `stdClass` object.

 ```php
 $user = Db::table('users')->where('name', 'John')->first();